Commentary - Journal of Environmental and Occupational Health (2021)

-Access to and Interest in Assistive Technology for Home-Dwelling People with Dementia during the Covid-19 Pandemic (PAN.DEM)Line I. Berge*
+Access to and Interest in Assistive Technology for Home-Dwelling People with Dementia during the Covid-19 Pandemic (PAN.DEM)James Lucas

 The COVID-19 limitations affect day by day life in Norway, including dementia patients living at home and analysts directing dementia clinical preliminaries.
 Our fundamental outcome is that 71% of individuals approached assistive innovation preceding the pandemic; by far most utilize standard oven watchmen and security cautions, while a couple of utilization sensor advances like as GPS, fall locators, or correspondence help.
 Coronavirus evokes a 17% ascend in interest in innovation; being less knowledgeable about utilizing a telephone and having higher intellectual working are both connected to expanded interest.
 We infer that wearable and sensor innovation has not yet been completely taken on by people with dementia in Norway, and that couple of carers are showing more prominent interest because of the impediments.